tosterabgx/hotdog-game/README.md

 # Eat hotdogs!

-Snapchat-like game made using opencv and mediapipe 🌭
+**Snapchat-like game made using opencv and mediapipe 🌭**

+Game for a party - who eats more hotdogs?

 > Work in progress